Bathroom

 mantua nj bathroom renovation

-The modern master bath incorporates graceful curves and/or straight, clean edges.
-This master bathroom project we completed in Mantua, NJ utilizes a few basic shapes to great effect — the rectangular form is present in the herringbone floor tile, the walk-in shower, the vanity drawers, and the backsplash (which is also echoed in the shower as an accent).
-By varying sizes and orientation, visual interest is generated from a minimalist design element.
-The large circular mirror is a nice counterpoint and captures natural light from the other side of the room.
+The modern master bathroom remodel incorporates graceful curves and/or straight, clean edges.
+This master bathroom project we completed in Mantua, NJ utilizes a few basic shapes to great effect and gives the room a cohesive feel — the rectangular form is present in the herringbone floor tile design, the walk-in shower with glass shower doors & large format tile, the bathroom vanity drawers, and the backsplash (which is also echoed in the shower as an accent).
+By varying sizes and orientations, visual interest is generated from a minimalist design element.
+The large circular mirror is a nice counterpoint and focal piece for the space and captures natural light from the other side of the room showing off this grand master bathroom.

 Neutral or basic colors